English Articles: Foreword

 English articles are difficult for us because there are no articles in Russian.
 Students often have a problem deciding where and which article to use.

-Students sometimes try to avoid this problem by not using any articles with nouns, for example, they use "my, his, her, our, your, their, some, any" instead of the articles.
+Students sometimes try to avoid this problem by not using any articles with nouns.
+For example, they use "my, his, her, our, your, their, some, any" instead of the articles.
 Though it may be a fitting substitute in a number of cases, this method doesn't work everywhere.
-Here is an example of how students try to avoid articles and how strange it may sound.
+Here is an example of how students try to avoid articles, and how strange it may sound.

 Strange: I went to my kitchen, made my coffee, ate some sandwich, washed some dishes, and left for my work.

-Normal: I went to the kitchen, made coffee, ate a sandwich, washed the dishes and left for work.
+Normal: I went to the kitchen, made coffee, ate a sandwich, washed the dishes, and left for work.

 Students also say that the rules of the use of articles do not seem logical to them, and the worst thing is that in many cases either variant is possible (a/an or the), or even any of the three variants is possible (a/an, the, or no article), and this is very confusing.